“Can I be charged with OWI if my car was on private property?”

 The Michigan Supreme Court ruled that it is illegal to operate a vehicle while intoxicated on private property if that property is capable of being reached by a motor vehicle.

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

-The Michigan Supreme Court Expanded the OWI Law to Absurd Proportions
+The Michigan Supreme Court Expanded the OWI Law

-A first offense OWI or OWVI is punishable by up to 93 days in jail and up to 2 years of probation.
+A first-offense OWI or OWVI is punishable by up to 93 days in jail and up to 2 years of probation.
 A second offense carries up to 1 year in jail, and a third offense is a felony punishable by up to 5 years in prison and up to 5 years of probation.

 A suspended license, an injury or death, a child in the car, a prior felony record, and other factors can substantially increase these potential punishments.
 An OWI with a high bodily alcohol content (BAC) carries a maximum possible sentence of up to 180 days in jail.